jasmine/jasmine-ajax/.github/CONTRIBUTING.md

     $ npm run lint

-...if you see that JSHint runs, your system is ready.
+...if you see that eslint runs, your system is ready.

 ### How to write new Jasmine Ajax code